TomascpMarques/dynamic-querys-go/readme.md

 1. __DONE!__ Reduce the request/action foot-print, sent to the server.
 Make it more readable, like graph, or a docker compose file, type of readable.

-1. ~~Add authentication middleware, in the format of JSON WebTokens.~~

 1. __DONE!__ Make my own request parser to suport objective one.

 ## __Things to keep in mind__ - v.1.1-Release